Skip to product information

 The kep is knit circularly.
 Firstly, provisionally cast on.
 Secondly, knit the brim, then cast off.
 Thirdly, unravel the provisional cast on, then knit the interior brim ribbing.
 Fourthly, continue knitting upward to the head, crown, and apex.

-This method of construction ensures that when the kep is worn, all the knitting stitches are uniform, running in the same direction.
+This method of construction ensures that, when the kep is worn, all knitting stitches are situated in the same direction.

 The book includes a discussion on the topic of Color Dominance, to support consistent, uniform stitch definition.